opt command line parserThis document describes opt,

 export BIRTHDAY

-same thing as shell variables In MS-DOS, one uses the command "set"; the format
+as shell variables In MS-DOS, one uses the command "set";

-and to view just type "set".
-(However, it's been ages since I've used
+view just type "set".
+(However, it's been ages since I've

 2.3.4 Rudimentary builtin menu